 The pump supplied with the ULI is a one stage pump.
 The pump hose has a bayonet fitting on one end which has a rubber seal that fits the board with a simple twist to fit action.
 The valve on the board has a push – push system.
 Push to open releasing the air, push to close to inflate – simple and foolproof.
-From taking the board out of it’s carry bag to full inflation pressure of 18psi should take about 7 minutes.
+From the unrolling your board to full inflation pressure of 20 PSI takes about 7 minutes.

-The deck of the board is covered with a full length blue and white EVA deck grip.
-No need for wax. .
+The deck of the board is covered with a full EVA deck pad.
+No need for wax.
 There are also two heavy, fabric stowing eyes with cord loops that allow for the paddle to be attached down the centre of the board, making for easy carrying.

-Remove the ULI from its storage bag and unclip the restraining strap.
-Unroll the board (The fins should be on the inside and the deck grip should be on the outside).
+Unroll the board – the fins should be on the inside and the deck grip should be on the outside.
 Turn the board over onto it’s hull (fin side down) and locate the inflation valve at the front of the board on the deck.

 Remove valve cover to locate inflation port.
 Attach the pump hose to the boards’ valve.
 The valve on the board has a push – push system.
 Push to open releasing the air, push to close to inflate – simple and foolproof, the end of the hose that fits the board is the end with the rubber seal – the hose is a bayonet fit.

 TIPS AND TRICKS